 - The Summer Experience Presentations and Awards Ceremony took place on Friday, August 9, 2013 from 1:00 to 4:00pm in Pickens Academic Tower, FCT3.4167 Rooms 1,2,6 & 7.
 Awards were presented for the video, poster and elevator speech competitions, respectively.
-Faculty who have been active in the program presented awards, including Dr. Carrie Cameron of the Cancer Prevention and Research Program, Dr. Vickie Shannon, who facilitated the 1st Year Medical School Students and Dr. Dennis Hughes, who has been active in advising and assisting students interested in MD/PhD careers.
+Faculty who have been active in the program presented awards, including Dr. Carrie Cameron of the Cancer Prevention and Research Program, and Dr. Vickie Shannon, who facilitated the 1st Year Medical School Students. /li>

 - Topics in Cancer Prevention II began on Friday, August 30, 2013 from 10:00am to Noon in CPB 8 Room 6.
 All remaining classes were held at various locations within Mays Clinic (ACB) and Dan Duncan Building (CPB).

 - Faith Fletcher, PhD launched her career early and accepted an Assistant Professor faculty position at the University of Illinois Chicago, School of Public Health.